How To Season A Cast Iron Skillet

 Not Heating The Pan After Oiling

-The oil isn't going to bond with the iron magically.
+The oil will not bond with the iron magically.
 It needs heat.
-Make sure to bring the cast iron skillet up in temperature to the oil's smoking point.
-When utilizing oil with a high smoke point, ensure that you adjust your oven temperature accordingly.
+Make sure to bring the cast iron skillet up to the oil's smoking point.
+Adjust your oven temperature accordingly when utilizing oil with a high smoke point.

 Jenny passionately advocates a holistic and natural approach to health and well-being.
 She has a Bachelor of Science degree and years of working in food sciences, specializing in organic & natural products.
 She is committed to helping others embrace a balanced, natural lifestyle that fosters well-being.
 Jenny believes that a harmonious balance between nutrition, fitness, and mindfulness is the key to unlocking the full potential of one’s well-being.